atbcb/usab-uswds/_pages/about/budget-performance/par-fy2024/par-fy2024-10-mda.md

 #### Office of Administration

 The Office of Administration (OA) coordinates and manages administrative support activities for the Access Board.
 OA’s support includes the areas of human resources (HR), budget and finance, records management, and information technology (IT) operations and support.
 Due to its small size, the Access Board has an inter-agency agreement with the Treasury Department’s Bureau of the Fiscal Service/Administrative Resource Center (BFS/ARC) for financial management, HR, procurement, and travel services.
 OA is responsible for overseeing, and coordinating with, BFS/ARC as our shared services provider.
 Although the Access Board is a “non-CFO” agency, OA employs a Financial Program Manager to oversee the agency’s finances and financial reports.

+#### Office of Technical and Information Services

+The Office of Technical and Information Services (OTIS) leads the agency’s development of accessibility guidelines and standards for the built environment, public right-of-way, transportation vehicles, information and communication technology (ICT), and medical diagnostic equipment.
+OTIS provides technical assistance and guidance to the public on these guidelines and standards.
+It also conducts webinars and training on accessibility and manages some of the Access Board’s communication with the public, such as through the agency’s website.

 ### Controls, Systems, and Legal Compliance